jesskongg/sparty/README.md

-### Original idea
+#### Original idea
-This is a final project for CMPT470 at SFU.
+This is the final project idea for the CMPT470 course (SFU).
 The project was not successful due to disagreement in implementation.
-I redesigned and implemnented to serve my own need.
+I redesigned and implemnented all features to serve my own need.